Are you looking to elevate your educators’ math-teaching skills with effective, research-based strategies?

 Session 1 is typically on the Neuroscience of Math and Dyscalculia, plus an Introduction to Dot Patterns.

-This session sets the stage for understanding a more effective way of developing number sense and teaching math that is aligned with the neuroscience of how our brains actually learn.
+This session sets the stage for understanding a more effective way of developing number sense, learning math facts, and teaching math that is aligned with the neuroscience of how our brains actually learn.

 From there, topics can include: